- Is there a safety feature that will turn off a gas burner if boil-over, spill occurs?

 - Ignitor clicking with an operational burner may indicate an increase in electrical resistance.

 - The ignitor is electric.
-It will not spark with no power supplied to the unit.
+It will only spark if power is supplied to the unit.
 If the ignitor continues to spark after turning the circuit breaker off, the unit is on a different circuit.

 - Common issues that cause an ignitor to click after ignition include: